HLXEasy/aliwa-server-docker/README.md

             Wipe out all Docker volumes.
 This includes the blockchain volume too, so the Bootstrap archive will be downloaded again within the next start.
+        bootstrap
+            Bootstrap ALiWa by using Alias bootstrap archive.
+Option 'start' includes usage of this option.
         logs
             Continuously show container logs.
 Hit Ctrl-C to stop log output.
+            The output will be limited to the last 500 lines, as there might be way more log content, which will take a long time to show up to the end.
         -h|help
             Show this help.

   ```

-As written on the help output, the script will exit on the first run right after the creation of the configuration file `.env`, as this file needs to be updated manually after that.
+As written on the help output, the script requires the usage of the option *setupMainnet* or *setupTestnet* to generate the configuration file `.env`.
+After that the scripts exits, as this file needs to be updated manually after that.

 ### Configuring Tor hidden service
 After the initial run of `aliwaServer.sh` the value of `TOR_SERVICE_KEY1` on the created configuration file `.env` needs to be updated.
 To do so, the private key from the to-be-used Onion v3 address must be encodet using Base64.
 The result must be put onto the configuration file **as one line**.